lokalise/node-lokalise-api/README.md

 Detailed documentation can be found at [lokalise.github.io/node-lokalise-api](https://lokalise.github.io/node-lokalise-api/).

+You can also check [this repo containing some usage examples](https://github.com/bodrovis-learning/Lokalise-APIv2-Samples).

 ## License

 This library is licensed under the [BSD 3 Clause](https://github.com/lokalise/node-lokalise-api/blob/master/LICENSE).
 Prior to version 5.1.0 the license was MIT.